For the poor always ye have with you; but me ye have not always. John 12:8

 Brethren, my heart's desire and prayer to God for Israel is that they may be saved.
 Romans 10:1

-Getting 'in church' or 'joining' a church should be viewed as coming into the body of Christ - working in unity and harmony with other members of the body of Christ for the sole purpose of reaching out to others who are lost, not becoming isolated within.
+Remember, getting 'in church' or 'joining' a church should be viewed as coming into the body of Christ - working in unity and harmony with other members of the body of Christ for the sole purpose of reaching out to others who are lost, not becoming isolated within.
+Keep the social programs that meet the needs of those less fortunate but don't ever forget your primary purpse!
 Tear down the wall and be like Jesus in helping others to be saved.
 This is done by going out and bringing others in.